and Racetracks NASCAR Cars NASCAR

 There have been several great racers throughout the history of NASCAR.
 Richard Petty "The King" has the most wins at 200 career victories.
 Other historical great NASCAR drivers include Dale Earnhardt, David Pearson, Cale Yarborough, Darrell Waltrip, Jeff Gordon, and Bobby Allison.
 It's these drivers skill, daring, courage, and personality that makes NASCAR so popular today.

-Nationwide - The NASCAR Nationwide series was formed in 1982.
-It is considered to be the second tier of NASCAR racing behind the Sprint Cup, however the Nationwide series is still very competitive and popular.
-Many Sprint Cup drivers came up through the Nationwide Series and many drivers spend their careers racing in the popular Nationwide car racing series.
-Nationwide races often take place on Saturday at the same track that the Sprint Sunday race is held.
+Xfinity - The NASCAR xFinity series was formed in 1982.
+It is considered to be the second tier of NASCAR racing, however the Nationwide series is still very competitive and popular.
+Many Cup Series drivers came up through the Xfinity Series and many drivers spend their careers racing in the popular Xfinity car racing series.
+Xfinity races often take place on Saturday at the same track that the Cup Sunday race is held.

 Camping World Truck Series - This is the third tier of the popular NASCAR racing series.
 The Camping World Truck series is extremely popular.
-It is similar to the Sprint and Nationwide series, but races modified pick up trucks.
-The racing series was formed in 1995.
+It is similar to the other series, but races modified pick up trucks.
+The truck racing series was formed in 1995.